It is important to read this information to ensure your test day runs smoothly. The information below outlines the test centre experience.

 During the check-in process:

-- You will be asked to comply with the latest Pearson VUE health and safety guidelines while testing.
+You will be asked to comply with the latest Pearson VUE health and safety guidelines.

-- All personal belongings (including bags, coats, hats or head coverings, papers, books, pens, watches, wallets, keys, IDs, mobile phones, food/water/drinks) must be placed in the lockers provided before you enter the test room.
-The only exceptions permitted are religious apparel, headwear worn for medical reasons and small hair clips/hairbands (less than 1/2 inch wide).
+All personal belongings (including bags, coats, hats or head coverings, papers, books, pens, watches, wallets, keys, IDs, mobile phones, food/water/drinks) must be placed in the lockers provided before you enter the test room.
+The only exceptions permitted are religious apparel, headwear worn for medical reasons and small hair clips/bands (less than 1cm wide).
 For clarity, nothing is allowed into the testing room apart from the indoor clothes worn and any permitted comfort aids.

-- Staff will conduct a routine visual inspection of your clothing, hands/arms and any comfort aids.
-This is to ensure that you do not take any non-permitted items into the test room.
+Staff will conduct a routine visual inspection of your clothing, hands/arms and any comfort aids.

 If you have any concerns over the check-in process or have a medical condition / disability that you think our test centre staff should be made aware of please contact Pearson VUE Customer Services at least 5 working days before your test.

-Please note that due to security, test centre receptions are restricted to test takers only.
-We do not provide waiting areas for anyone accompanying you to the test centre so you should make other arrangements to meet them when your appointment is over.
+Test centre receptions are restricted to test takers only for security reasons.
+Waiting areas are not provided for anyone accompanying you to the test centre so you should make other arrangements to meet them when your appointment is over.

 The duration of the standard test is 2 hours; care should be taken when making return travel arrangements to allow adequate time at the test centre in case of unforeseen delays.